 In this article, we begin by reporting on the large extent and scope of consumer innovation, as documented by first-ever national surveys.
-Next, we explain how the survey results lend support to a new THE LEADING OUESTION What is the role of consumers in product innovation?
+Next, we explain how the survey results lend support to a new user-centered innovation paradigm.
+Finally, we discuss implications of the new innovation paradigm for both consumer-innovators and companies.